-Many homeowners look for gas generators as their backup power solution.
+Many homeowners look for petrol or diesel generators as their backup power solution.
 However, dual-fuel generators give you a more dynamic alternative.
 They offer multiple advantages, including more fuel options like natural gas or propane.

 With two methods of powering your generator, you can be sure of power even if you run out of one source.

 The best dual-fuel generators are equipped with advanced features to meet your needs and make the user experience safe.
 We’ll cover the five must-have features to look for, so you can pick the best generator for your situation.

 Power output is one of the most vital aspects of the generator since you need to ensure that it generates enough power to meet your needs, especially during emergencies.
 Manufacturers typically offer two numbers, measured in watts, which help you to understand how much the dual-fuel generator can produce.

 The rated output tells you the amount of power it can produce at any moment, while the peak output specification refers to the maximum power a unit can handle in short bursts.
 Peak or surge capacity is critical since turning appliances on and off requires quick electrical surges.